WElcome…

 From the inside out Justine works with people to unburden the shame, fear and judgment that prevents them from intimacy with all aspects of themselves and life.
 Both practical and provocative, she is a translator between worlds, bridging the rational and instinctual, theoretical and visceral, spiritual and mundane.

-Justine is currently keeping it real in Los Angeles, CA where she teaches at Insight LA, regularly lectures at UCLA’s Mindful Awareness Resource Center, mentors new teachers through the Mindfulness Meditation Teacher Certification Program, and maintains an IFS-informed private practice working with individuals and couples around the world.
+Justine is currently keeping it real in Los Angeles, CA where she has taught at Insight LA, regularly lectures at UCLA’s Mindful Awareness Resource Center, mentors new teachers through the Mindfulness Meditation Teacher Certification Program, and maintains an IFS and Somatic Experiencing informed private practice working with individuals and couples around the world.

 MY Journey